 The lab evidence is unambiguous.
 Surface samples taken from supposedly "cleaned" walls routinely show elevated counts of Aspergillus and Penicillium spores, hyphal fragments, and propagules — all the diagnostic markers of an active colony, on a surface the owner believed was resolved.

-Why amateur cleanup can make the problem worse
+Why a DIY cleanup can sometimes make things worse

-This is the part most people are unprepared for.
-The samples we analyse after a failed DIY cleanup attempt are frequently worse than what we would expect to find on an untreated surface.
-There are two compounding mechanisms:
+This is the part that tends to catch people by surprise, and it is not at all obvious unless you have seen it down a microscope.
+The samples we analyse after a DIY cleanup are frequently busier than what we would expect on an untreated surface.
+There are two compounding mechanisms at work:

 - Aerosolisation.
 The act of brushing, scrubbing or wiping disturbs settled spores and lifts them into the breathing zone.
 Aspergillus and Penicillium spores are small enough (under 5 µm) to remain airborne for hours and to deposit deep into the lungs.
-Air samples taken in a room after enthusiastic cleanup routinely show order-of-magnitude increases in respirable fungal structures compared with the same room before cleaning began
+Air samples taken in a room after a vigorous scrub routinely show order-of-magnitude increases in respirable fungal structures compared with the same room before cleaning began

 - Hyphal fragmentation.
 Physical disturbance breaks the fungal mycelium into smaller, lighter fragments that aerosolise even more readily than intact spores.
 These fragments carry many of the same allergenic and inflammatory compounds as spores, and they elevate the total respiratory burden without ever being seen by the person doing the cleaning